MHBalsmeier/GAME_archived/README.md

 What GAME does what other models do not do and why:

 * It uses the entropy as a prognostic variable.
 Usually, models use the potential temperature as a prognostic variable and modelers then call it the entropy, which is wrong.
 The potential temperature is a conserved quantity and therefore the only forcings are the diabatic forcings rendering it a suitable variable for modeling.
 However, the same is true for the real entropy (connected to the density times the logarithm of the potential temperature), and this last quantitiy is the much more fundamental physical property.
 It is not expected that modelers will start reformulating their equations.
+* It employs the modified TRSK scheme proposed by Gassmann (2018).
 * It assigns individual densities (instead of mixing ratios) to tracers as well as individual densities and sink velocities.
 This will be necessary for all models to do earlier or later.

 What GAME does not do and why:

-* GAME does not sacrifice physical accuracy and mimetic properties for a bit of speed up and tuning possibilities, like ICON-DWD does.
+* It does not sacrifice physical consistency for a bit of speed up and tuning possibilities, like ICON-DWD does.
-* GAME does not contain an option for calculations in 2D, on the plane, in vertical columns or any other purely academic features.
+* It does not contain an option for calculations in 2D, on the plane, in vertical columns or any other purely academic features.
 If schemes need to be tested individually, it can be done in an individual Python code.
-* GAME does not contain a nesting option.
+* It does not contain a nesting option.
 There are basically two ways this could be done: 1.)
 The MPAS way, where smooth transitions between coarser and finer mesh regions are possible, minimizing numerical noise.
 However, the global time step is bound by the smallest grid distance, which is unefficicent in coarser mesh regions.
 2.)
 The ICON-DWD way, where a two-step nesting option exists and a smaller time step can be used only in the finer domain.
 This, however, leads to numerical noise.
 In my view one should use a global model with a uniform resolution and then simply regional models in specific areas based on rectangular C grids like COSMO, also with uniform resolutions.

 Things to be done: